kayvink/Swift-ParallaxBlur/README.md

 # Swift-ParallaxBlur
-This is a little animation I wrote today during a lecture.
+This is a little animation I wrote today.
 It blurs the background image and adds a parallax effect.